-“Andy Kim’s contributions to the Canadian and international music community are truly remarkable in his 50+ year career.
+“Andy Kim’s contributions to the Canadian and international music community are truly remarkable in his almost 50 year career.
 As a former recipient of the Indie Award for Favorite Solo Artist during Canadian Music Week, we are so proud to have him as part of the CMW alumni and are thrilled at his induction into the Hall of Fame”, says CMW President Neill Dixon.

 “The moment I heard the news I realized this voyage I’m on still surprises.
 I’m humbled and honoured to be recognized in the same breath as my great peers and friends in the Canadian Music Hall Of Fame,” says Andy Kim.
 “Thank you to Neill Dixon and everyone at Canadian Music Week for continuing to keep music alive.”